umbraco/UmbracoDocs/Extending/UI Library/index.md

 :::note
 Please be aware that the topic covered in this document is not a part of the Umbraco CMS at this time.

-In the [Backoffice UI API Documentation](../Backoffice-UI-API-Documentation/) article you can find link to relevant resrouces for working with the Umbraco backoffice.
+In the [Backoffice UI API Documentation](../Backoffice-UI-API-Documentation/) article you can find links to relevant resources for working with the Umbraco backoffice.
 :::

 The Umbraco UI Library is a set of web components that can be used to build Umbraco User Interface.
 The UI Library separates the user interface from Umbraco’s business logic and creates a unified user experience, with coherent styling and naming, across all the Umbraco platforms and projects including the ones developed by you.